youngtuotuo/Deep-Q-Learning-Tetris/README.md

 # Tetris-on-CNN

 .drawio files are used to draw diagram
+Run cnn_tetris.py to begin.

 ## Structure